What's changing with Intel Alder Lake? We detail the technologies!

 Another major change to the processors codenamed Alder Lake-S is the technology upgrade, putting Intel back in the forefront after AMD platforms Ryzen take advantage of the adoption of new technologies.

-The 12th Gen Intel Core introduces new memory, DDR5 and LPDDR5, while maintaining support for DDR4/LPDDR4 simultaneously.
+The 12th generation Intel Core introduces new memoirs, DDR5 and LPDDR5, while maintaining support for DDR4/LPDDR4 simultaneously.

 intel-z690 Chipset

-In the PCI Express slot we have the introduction of version 5.0 technology, doubling the bandwidth compared to PCIe 4.0.
+In the PCI Express slot we have the introduction of the technology version 5.0, doubling the bandwidth compared to PCIe 4.0.

-Things are more relaxed here, after all we are talking about a technology that is backwards compatible with previous summers, and which involves less mandatory updates compared to DDR.
+Things are more relaxed here, after all we are talking about a technology backwards compatible with previous summers, and involving less mandatory updates compared to DDR.

 The products